microsoft/Mobius/notes/running-mobius-app.md

 * Run `sparkclr-submit.cmd --exe SparkClrHdfsWordCount.exe C:\Git\Mobius\examples\Streaming\HdfsWordCount\bin\Debug <checkpoint directory> <input directory>`

 Counts words in new text files created in the given directory using Mobius streaming.

+### Kafka Example (Streaming)
+* Publish sample messages to Kafka to be used in this example using MessagePublisher class (remember to include reference to KafkaNet library (https://github.com/Microsoft/CSharpClient-for-Kafka), connection parameters to Kafka and uncomment commented out statements to build and use MessagePublisher)
+* Update Kafka parameters in SparkClrKafkaExample implementation and build
+* `sparkclr-submit.cmd --master local[4] --conf spark.local.dir=d:\temp --exe SparkClrKafka.exe C:\Git\Mobius\examples\Streaming\Kafka\bin\Debug`